In the Spotlight

 What you can do to protect others

-Until vaccines are widely distributed to most of the population, here are four ways to stay informed and keep yourself and others safe.
+Here are four ways to stay informed and keep yourself and others safe.

 Monitor any potential side effects: It’s normal for some people to experience side effects after getting any vaccine.
 You may feel pain or have swelling on your arm or flu-like symptoms, such as fever, chills, tiredness, headache, throughout the rest of your body.
 They should go away after a few days, but if they don’t, contact your health care provider by signing in and sending a Secure Message (sign in required).